 Cover Your Air Conditioner During Fall

-A breathable canvas cover will halt leaves, nuts and other rubbish from dropping into your equipment.
+A breathable canvas cover will halt leaves, nuts and other rubbish from getting into your unit.

 Related: Tips for Cleaning Your System